Home » Cub Scout Basics » 7 Easy Steps to a Useful Cub Scout Adventures Schedule

 hiking in the cold

 Do you live in a climate where it gets really cold starting in November?
-You might want to complete the hike for Fur, Feathers, and Ferns in September or October.
+You might want to complete the hike for Bear Habitat in September or October.
 Make sure that the weather is appropriate for the age of your Cub Scouts.

 In this final step, complete your Den Annual Adventure Plan.
 Use the information you’ve compiled already to choose which month would be best for each adventure.
 Write the name of the adventure by that month.